aarnt/gorgzorg/README.md

     -v: Verbose mode.
 When gorging, show speed.
 When zorging, show bytes received -c <IP>: Set IP or name to connect to
     -tar: Use tar to archive contents of path
+    -zip: Use gzip to compress contents of path
     -g <pathToGorg>: Set a filename or path to gorg (send) -p <portnumber>: Set port to connect or listen to connections (default is 10000) -z [IP]: Enter Zorg mode (listen to connections).
 If IP is ommited, GorgZorg will guess it